john-ml/AlgExplorer/README.md

 ## Sample usage:

+Here's AlgExplorer running on a list of RUF Y-perms.
+The most popular Y-perms are ranked at the top of the 16- and 17-mover sections.

 ```
 > python algexplorer.py yperm_ruf.txt trained.txt -s -p 5 -o output.txt -tl Uxyz -tr Uxyz
 Processing yperm_ruf.txt - extracted 237 algorithms.